Bollywood star Sushant Singh Rajput found dead, aged 34 | DW | 14.06.2020

 India mourns loss

-Following news of his death, devastated fans and other Bollywood actors took to Twitter to pay tribute.
+Following the news, devastated fans and other Bollywood actors took to Twitter to pay tribute.

 "Honestly this news has left me shocked and speechless...I remember watching #SushantSinghRajput in Chhichhore and telling my friend Sajid, its producer how much I’d enjoyed the film and wish I’d been a part of it.
 Such a talented actor..."
 Indian actor Akshay Kumar posted.